ahmadia/lectures-scientific-computing-advice/slides.md

 ## Understand the limitations of floating-point numbers, learn symbolic tools as well
 * As a computational scientist, you will likely be working with numerical systems solved using floating point numbers
-    + *pay attention when Prof. Macdonald covers them later this term!*
+    + *pay attention when Dr. Macdonald covers them later this term!*
     + The excellent article *What Every Computer Scientist Should Know About Floating-Point Arithmetic* is a great way to do some advance reading

 * Don't limit yourself to numerical computations, use symbolic tools such as SAGE, SymPy and Mathematica as well when they make sense